Documentation

 Js.log(double.value)

 Create a computed value that reflects the current value of a signal to be inserted into a Tilia object.
-Use signal and unwrap to create private state and expose values as read-only.
+Use signal and lift to create private state and expose values as read-only.

 return computed(() => s.value);